 In the desert Southwest and subtropical growing climates, gardeners should have enough frost-free days to let their luffas mature on the vine.
 The skins will turn brown or brownish-yellow, the fruits will lose almost all of their water weight, and you’ll be able to hear the seeds rattling around inside of the gourds if you shake them.
 When your luffas reach this stage, it’s time to pick and process them.

 For gardeners in colder climates, harvest all of your luffa gourds immediately after your first hard frost regardless of their maturity level.
 If you leave the fruits on the vine after a frost, they’ll start to rot rather than continue maturing.
 Many of them will still be green and heavy with water — this is OK.
-You’ll simply process them a little differently and let them dry a little longer than luffas that dried on the vine.
-All of the luffa sponges in my household are from green and immature fruits, and I don’t have any complaints about their quality.

-Processing mature, brown luffas: For mature luffas with brown skin, pick them from the vine and let them sit in an out-of-the-way, shady location for a few days to finish drying completely.
+For mature luffas with brown skin, pick them from the vine and let them sit in an out-of-the-way, shady location for a few days to finish drying completely.
 Break off the end of the luffa where it was attached to the vine; this should come off rather easily, and a number of seeds will come pouring out.
 Bravo!
 You lucky Southern gardeners won’t have to work as hard as Northern gardeners to remove the numerous luffa seeds, which can be saved and planted next year.

 Start banging your gourd against a tabletop or throw it on the ground to loosen and crack the hard outer skin.
 (If there are small children in your life, invite them to join the fun.)
 After the skin is loose, you’ll be able to easily crack open the gourd and peel off the skin.
 Luffas have a number of vertical seams, so if you find one seam and run your thumb along it, you’ll be able to easily separate the skin from the sponge at this line.
-If the skin doesn’t come off easily, then soak the entire mature gourd in water for a few hours.
+If the skin doesn’t come off easily, then soak the entire sponge in warm water for a few hours.
 After that, peeling the luffa should be easier.

 Once your sponge is completely peeled, rinse the intact gourd to remove any remaining seeds (some people go so far as spraying them with a power washer), and then cut the gourd into sponge-sized pieces.
 You can also cut them into small discs if you plan to put them into soap molds.
 Let the cut sponges dry in a well-ventilated, sunny spot for a week or two, rotating them every few days.
 Make sure your luffas are completely dry before storing them, otherwise mold and mildew may develop.

-Processing immature, green luffas: In my experience, it’s best to process immature luffas immediately after harvesting, otherwise the green squash will have more time to develop mildew and will begin to rot.
+In my experience, it’s best to process immature luffas immediately after harvesting, otherwise the green squash will have more time to develop mildew and will begin to rot.
 Start by banging your luffa gourds on a table or by throwing them on the ground to loosen the skin and separate it from the fruit.
 Use your thumb to push into the gourd until the skin cracks and you’re able to start peeling it away.
-Luffas have fibrous strings that run vertically up and down the seams of the fruits; try pulling these cords to “unzip” the sponge from its skin.
-If you begin peeling an immature luffa and the inside looks more like a mushy banana than a fibrous sponge, then toss it into your compost pile; it’s not mature enough to use.

 It’s more difficult to remove the seeds from immature luffas, so be prepared to spend about five minutes per gourd poking out seeds with a chopstick and rinsing the gourd under water.
 While rinsing, you’ll notice that the luffa releases a slimy, soap-like substance.
 This is the sap, and you’ll want to rinse as much of it off as possible.
-Cut the gourd into sponge-sized pieces (or small discs if you plan to put them into soap molds), and then lay them in a well-ventilated and sunny spot to dry thoroughly for 3 to 4 weeks.
-Rotate them often, and wait to store them until they’re completely dried.

 Luffa or Loofa?